 I used to be a sceptic about the benefits of Chinese or Vietnamese traditional herbal medicine.
 Living in Vietnam for a few years has eliminated that scepticism.
 This stuff works – perhaps not so much as a cure, but certainly, as a way to maintain health and vitality.
 Learn more about Vietnamese traditional medicine here.

-Traditional herbal medicine in Vietnam was influenced by Chinese herbal medicine during the Chinese occupation, although its use predates that occupation.
+Chinese herbal medicine was the key influence of traditional herbal medicine in Vietnam.
+This occurred during the Chinese occupation, although its use predates that occupation.
 Today, not only can you study traditional herbal medicine across Asia, Australia’s largest university offers a Masters degree in herbal medicine.

 When I started investigating exactly which medicinal herbs to use, things got a bit blurry.
 There are so many and so many combinations intended for specific health benefits.
 While sourcing traditional herbal medicine in Vietnam is not a problem, it will be for many delectabilia readers.